2CA: 1950s

 In June 1950, 2CA manager George Barlin (later to be a founder of Canberra's first television station CTC-7) announced plans for a modern radio station and studio, with provision for a theatrette and television facilities.
 The new building was to comprise three studios, capable of handling four broadcasts simultaneously, equipped with disc-recording and tape recording equipment.
 The station would not move to its new premises at 64 Northbourne Avenue until 1954.

-Canberra's third radio station, ABC's 2CN, commenced broadcasting on Wednesday 21 January 1953 at 7.45pm, with a live broadcast from the Albert Hall.
+Canberra's third radio station, ABC's 2CN, commenced broadcasting on Wednesday 21 January 1953 at 7:45pm, with a live broadcast from the Albert Hall.
 Sharing studios and transmitter sites with 2CY, the new station would further reduce 2CA's audience share.

 On Thursday 3 January 1957 another new rival came to town, with the opening of Canberra's first drive-in cinema, Starlight, in Watson.
 The cinema was met with much local fanfare and as the fourth cinema in Greater Canberra (after Captiol Manuka, Civic Theatre and New Star Theatre Queanbeyan) and presented yet another audience and advertising rival to 2CA.
-Within a week, 2CA had doubled its daily schedule advertising in The Canberra Times, covering its full 6am-Midnight schedule (11pm on Sundays).
+Within a week, 2CA had doubled its daily schedule advertising in The Canberra Times, covering its full 6am to Midnight schedule (11pm on Sundays).
 Previously the station had promoted an evening schedule from 6pm.

 While 2CA had been preparing to be part of the arrival of television in Canberra since 1950, it would not be until 19 May 1958 that station owners Canberra Broadcasters Pty Ltd would join forces with the Federal Capital Press of Australia Pty Ltd (owners of The Canberra Times) to form a public company Canberra Television Ltd, with a contribution of £45,000 each.